sivasankaran1999/Sivasankaran.github.io/README.md

 <img src="assets/UTD.jpeg" alt="UTD Logo" height="200">

-I am a highly accomplished candidate specializing in Business Intelligence, holding a Master of Science in Business Analytics from The University of Texas at Dallas.
-My academic journey equipped me with advanced skills in statistics, programming for data science, and machine learning, which I have effectively applied in real-world settings.

-As a graduate of the University of Texas at Dallas with a Master’s in Business Analytics, I have built a strong foundation in data analysis, machine learning, and database management.
-My experience spans across internal auditing, financial services, and software engineering, where I’ve consistently delivered actionable insights that drive business performance.

-During my recent internship as an Internal Audit Data Analytics Intern at Velera, I led a project to optimize resource allocation, developing a time tracking system that enhanced project efficiency and balanced team workloads.
-By creating real-time Power BI dashboards to monitor team utilization, I improved resource distribution by 23%.
-Additionally, I automated the weekly refresh of team availability data using DAX and M code, ensuring stakeholders had access to timely insights.
+I am a Business Intelligence professional with 3 years of experience, holding a Master’s in Business Analytics from the University of Texas at Dallas.
+I specialize in data analysis, machine learning, and database management, with expertise in SQL, Python, and analytical tools like Power BI and Tableau.
+In my recent role as an Internal Audit Data Analytics Intern at Velera, I led a project to optimize resource allocation and improve team efficiency by 23%.
+I am a **Microsoft Certified Power BI Data Analyst Associate**, passionate about leveraging data to drive business performance and innovation.

-In my role as a Software Engineer at Larsen & Toubro Infotech, I demonstrated a strong proficiency in handling data, including executing complex SQL queries and generating accurate reports.
-My expertise extends to database management systems, particularly IBM DB2, where I have shown my ability to manage and optimize data workflows.

-I am proficient in SQL, Python (NumPy, Pandas), and analytical tools such as Power BI, Tableau, MySQL, Python, R. With expertise in data modeling, ETL processes, exploratory data analysis, and data visualization, I am a Microsoft Certified Power BI Data Analyst Associate, dedicated to using my skills to drive innovation and optimize business processes.

 # Coursework